haakym/wagonex-ta/README.md

 1. Run `composer install`.
 2. Check if `.env`file exists.
 If not, run `cp .env.example .env`.
-3. Update `.env`, add the api-key value to `OPEN_WEATHER_API_APP_ID`.
+3. Update `.env`, add the api-key value to `OPEN_WEATHER_API_APP_ID=`.
+4. Run `touch database/database.sqlite`.
-2. Run `./vendor/bin/sail up`; docker must be installed and running for this to work.
+5. Run `./vendor/bin/sail up`; docker must be installed and running for this to work.
+6. Run `./vendor/bin/sail artisan migrate` to create the database tables.
-3. Access on `http://localhost` with postman or use front-end solution.
+7. Access on `http://localhost` with postman or use front-end solution.

 ## Useful tips to review solution